Mere addition paradox

-The mere addition paradox (also known as the repugnant conclusion) is a problem in ethics identified by Derek Parfit and discussed in his book Reasons and Persons (1984).
+The mere addition paradox (also known as the repugnant conclusion) is a problem in population ethics identified by Derek Parfit and discussed in his book Reasons and Persons (1984).
 The paradox identifies the mutual incompatibility of four intuitively compelling assertions about the relative value of populations.
-Parfit’s original formulation of the repugnant conclusion is that "For any perfectly equal population with very high positive welfare, there is a population with very low positive welfare which is better, other things being equal."
+Parfit’s original formulation of the repugnant conclusion is that "for any possible population of at least ten billion people, all with a very high quality of life, there must be some much larger imaginable population whose existence, if other things are equal, would be better, even though its members have lives that are barely worth living."

 The paradox

 Parfit considers four populations, as depicted in the following diagram: A, A+, B− and B. Each bar represents a distinct group of people.
 The bars' width represents group size while the bar's height represents group happiness.
 Unlike A and B, A+ and B− are complex populations, each comprising two distinct groups of people.
 It is also stipulated that the lives of the members of each group are good enough that they would rather be alive than not exist.

 Parfit makes the following three suggestions regarding the value of the populations: